Recorder

 Take part in exciting events

-The recorder department is committed to encouraging its students to explore opportunities outside the Conservatoire, with the aim of developing professional contacts across the globe and becoming aware of current developments within the field.
-Recorder department members attended the Open Recorder Days festival at the Conservatorium van Amsterdam in 2017 and our third year undergraduates have frequently been involved in exchanges, allowing a period of study at a partner institute abroad.
+The recorder department is also committed to encouraging its students to explore opportunities outside the Conservatoire, with the aim of developing professional contacts across the globe and becoming aware of current developments within the field.
+Recorder department members have attended and assisted with the Open Recorder Days festival at the Conservatorium van Amsterdam, and our third year undergraduates have frequently been involved in exchanges, allowing a period of study at a partner institute abroad.
+In 2024 the Recorder department made a trip to the Mollenhauer Recorder Factory and Kunath Instrument workshop in Fulda, Germany.

 Performing opportunities

 Opportunities to take part in electives in performance, improvisation and composition with live electronics are open to all students.
-Our resident specialist in contemporary music performance, Chris Orton, is keen to support students interested in working in this area and we have strong links with the composition department.
+Our recorder tutors are keen to support students interested in working in this area and we have strong links with the composition department.

 Joint First Study Option for BMus Recorder Players